smootoo/freeslick/README.md

 To run the tests locally on a docker image, [follow the instructions on the Wiki](https://github.com/smootoo/freeslick/wiki/Locally-running-the-Integration-Tests).

-Travis and docker drive the Oracle tests.
-You can fire up the Oracle 11g docker image to test locally.
+Travis and docker drive the Oracle and DB2 tests.
+You can fire up the Oracle or DB2 docker images to test locally.
 Check the .travis.yml file.

 We leverage the excellent Slick integration tests to validate our drivers and add some of our own